-The key to upgrading skills is measurement-not through certification examinations, but through assessments that show both the employee and the employer where knowledge is sufficient and where the gaps are.
+The key to upgrading skills is measurement through assessments that show both the employee and the employer where knowledge is sufficient and where the gaps are.
 Once the gaps have been identified, those employees who have the requisite skills and knowledge can be called upon to mentor the employees who need to improve their skills.
 In addition, the organization can develop training programs that directly fill the gaps and maintain employee readiness.